‘I tried letting my children choose their own bedtime, but they didn’t sleep when I wanted them to.’

 “Many people seem to think that the way to take care of children is to ask in any situation what is the most stupid and dangerous thing the children could possibly do, and then act as if they were sure to do it.” -John Holt, How Children Fail

 We can choose a new path that is filled with respect, unconditional love, acceptance, and protecting our children’s rights.
 A new path that ends up being a whole lot more peaceful and fulfilling, if we can sit with the discomfort of breaking free from control ourselves.
 No, it’s not easy.
 But ask anyone who has been there if it’s worth it, and they will tell you YES!

 So please, don’t ‘try’ freedom and autonomy as if they are techniques you can use on your children.
 But DO commit to living with the children in your life as equals.
 To respecting their rights and wishes.
 To treating them as whole people from birth.
 To seeing the amazingly capable and trustworthy people they are.
 To examining your own reactions and triggers when you encounter problems, instead of requiring your children to be the ones to change.
+To approaching any difficulties with openness and honesty instead of arbitrary limits.
+To offering your guidance, support, and advice to help them grow and learn, instead of control which shuts down any chance of growth.
 Because that’s what they deserve.